 We account for our Class A common stock subject to possible redemption in accordance with the guidance in Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
 Shares of Class A common stock subject to mandatory redemption is classified as a liability instrument and is measured at fair value.
-Conditionally redeemable common stock (including common stock that feature redemption rights that is either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) is classified as temporary equity.
+Conditionally redeemable common stock (including common stock that feature redemption rights that is either within the control of the holder or subject to redemption upon the occurrence of uncertain events not within our control) is classified as temporary equity.
 At all other times, common stock is classified as stockholders' equity.
 Our Class A common stock features certain redemption rights that are considered to be outside of our control and subject to occurrence of uncertain future events.
-Accordingly, shares of Class A common stock subject to possible redemption are presented as temporary equity, outside of the stockholders' equity section of our balance sheets.
+Accordingly, shares of Class A common stock subject to possible redemption are presented as temporary equity, outside of the stockholders' deficit section of our balance sheets.

-Net Income (Loss) Per Common Share
+Net Income Per Common Share

-Net income (loss) per common stock is computed by dividing net income (loss) by the weighted average number of common stock outstanding for the period.
-The Company applies the two-class method in calculating earnings per share.
+Net income per common stock is computed by dividing net income by the weighted average number of common stock outstanding for the period.
+The Company has two classes of common stock, which are referred to as Class A common stock and Class B common stock.
+Income and losses are shared pro rata between the two classes of common stock.
 Accretion associated with the redeemable shares of Class A common stock is excluded from earnings per share as the redemption value approximates fair value.